COVID-19 Policies and Protocols

 Keystone Science School has always viewed risk management as a partnership between guardians, participants, and staff.
 In this effort, it is important to keep those showing symptoms of illness at home.
 For our overnight programming, it is best to observe your child for illness at least 7 days before attending your program start date.
-We will have more specific pre-programming screening systems before summer starts.

 - All guardians will be asked to follow Colorado’s guidelines, Illness Policy - How Sick is Too Sick (PDF), when assessing their child’s ability to participate in programming.

 WHILE AT KEYSTONE SCIENCE SCHOOL